-NOTICE: Use the PC Card configuration utility (click the icon in the taskbar) to select a card and stop it from functioning before you remove it from the computer.
+NOTICE: Click the view icon in the taskbar to select a card and stop it from functioning before you remove it from the computer.
 If you do not stop the card in the configuration utility, you could lose data.
 Do not attempt to eject a card by pulling its cable, if one is attached.

-- 1 Press the latch and remove the card or blank.
-For some latches, you must press the latch twice: once to pop the latch out, and then a second time to pop the card out. - 2 Remove the card or blank.
+Press the latch and remove the card or blank.
+For some latches, you must press the latch twice: once to pop the latch out, and then a second time to pop the card out.